hadware/pygamma-paper/paper.md

 # Acknowledgements

 We are thankful to Yann Mathet for his help on understanding his work on the $\gamma$-agreement.
+We also thank Anne-Catherine Bachoux-Lévy and Emmanuel Dupoux for their advice, as well as Julien Karadayi for helpful discussions and feedbacks.
 This work is funded in part by the Agence Nationale pour la Recherche (ANR-17-EURE-0017Frontcog, ANR-10-IDEX-0001-02 PSL*, ANR-19-P3IA-0001PRAIRIE 3IA Institute) and Grants from Neuratris, from Facebook AI Research (Research Gift), Google (Faculty Research Award),  Microsoft  Research  (Azure  Credits  and  Grant), and Amazon Web Service (AWS Research Credits).

 # References